 Consider emergency bedside ultrasound to evaluate for free intraperitoneal fluid and aortic aneurysm.

 Immediately begin rapid infusion of crystalloid solution.
 Titrate rate of infusion to the blood pressure; initially, give a 1-L bolus over 10–20 minutes (adult dose).
-Remember to exercise caution in ...
+Remember to exercise ...